MarcoTeixeira1977/workshops-1/docs/workshop5.md

 description: "Material for workshops"
 page: "workshop5"
 ---
-# Feel the power of INSPIRE WCS / WCPS in your hands (on Workshop!)
+# Feel the power of INSPIRE WCS / WCPS in your hands

 This hands-on workshop will focus on exploring the advantages of using coverages through the OGC standards WCS / WCPS and SOS when accessing, subsetting, and combining INSPIRE coverage data sources, e.g.:
 - Data belonging to INSPIRE coverage themes - where coverages are considered as features (WCS view): Energy resources (ER), Natural risk zones (NZ), Elevation (EL), Land cover (LC), Land use (LU), Orthoimagery (OI), Soil (SO) & Geology (GE).